 What Regulations Do Hazmat Freight Carriers Follow?

-Because there are so many types of freight that fall under the category of “hazmat,” rather than enumerating each individual possible material and describing the methods Carlile and other carriers use to ship them, it’s worth the time to take a look at the regulations themselves.
+Because there are so many types of freight that fall under the category of “hazmat,” rather than enumerating each possible material and describing the methods Carlile and other carriers use to ship them, it’s worth the time to look at the regulations themselves.
 All shippers should follow these guidelines, and you can be assured that every driver and operator working for Carlile is trained and certified.
 No matter who you hire to move freight, either in Alaska or outside it, make sure they are certified, too.

 What Are Some Basic Safety Procedures for Hazmat Freight?